 Though Cumberland Island, the largest of Georgia’s barrier islands, isn’t part of the Golden Isles, it’s well worth the hour-long drive from Jekyll south to St. Mary’s to catch the ferry to Cumberland.
 Cumberland is a world apart – I love its bands of wild horses, wide, deserted beaches, wandering paths lined by gnarled live oaks and palmetto bushes, and the ruins of the once great mansion Dungeness.
 I love sharing the magic of the place with my children – my youngest called Cumberland a “kingdom of trees.”
 Check out the photo essay below to find out why.

-Back in our Jekyll Island vacation rental, I stumbled upon a recipe in a magazine for a Brazilian seafood soup called Moqueca.
+Couple of years ago in our Jekyll Island vacation rental, I stumbled upon a recipe in a magazine for a Brazilian seafood soup called Moqueca.
 A thick stew made with shrimp, crab, squid, or a mix of all three, Moqueca traditionally contains an African palm oil called dende oil.
 Though the kitchen in our rented house was surprisingly well equipped, I certainly didn’t have any dende oil, or many of the other ingredients the recipe called for.
 What I did have was wild Georgia shrimp, some fresh vegetables, and a cajun spice rub that was a gift from my cousin, Connor Rankin, a chef at St. Simon’s Half Shell restaurant and master of Cider Brined Pork Loin.

 After tinkering with the recipe, I was able to put something on the table that certainly wasn’t Moqueca but was pure Georgia instead.
 Because the deep orange tint of the cajun-spiced broth reminded me of the fiery sunsets over the marsh at Jekyll Creek, I decide to call this one Golden Isles Shrimp Stew.
 Enjoy!